bramses/bramses-highly-opinionated-vault-2023/README.md

 ## Final Word

-BHOV-2023 would not be possible without the amazing team and community that make Obsidian what it is.
-This vault works because the technology is built by an amazing team and an amazing community, and all thanks goes to all of the fantastic developers.
+BHOV-2023 would not be possible without **the amazing team and community that make Obsidian what it is**.
+This vault works because the technology is built by an amazing team and an amazing community, and all thanks goes to all of the fantastic developers that keep the lights on.

 I really do love this software -- it's had such a major impact on my life, it's hard to accurately quantify.
+It truly is a life-changing piece of technology.
 I jokingly tell my friends that I've had two pivotal moments in my life where I've noticed a stepwise improvement in my intelligence.
 The first was when I started reading as an adult as a past-time instead of as a chore.
 The second is when I first manually linked two discrete ideas in Obsidian and saw them connected real space.
-The edge between the notes felt like a formalization of a new thought -- something new that I could grasp tangibly.
+The edge between the notes felt like a formalization of a new thought -- *something new that I could grasp tangibly*.

 If you liked what you read here, please go ahead and give this repo a star.
 Better yet if you feel so inclined hit the donate button ;).
-As I come across new and better paradigms I'm planning on keeping BHOV updated, perhaps even doing a yearly release with major updates.
-In the interim I will be updating this read me and tests as I go along the year, as well as participating in any discussions above in the discussions tab.
+As I come across new and better paradigms I'm planning on keeping BHOV-2023 updated, perhaps even doing a yearly release with major updates.
+In the interim I will be updating this README as I go along the year, as well as participating in any discussions above in the [discussions](https://github.com/bramses/bramses-highly-opinionated-vault-2023/discussions) tab.

+*Note: If you use BHOV-2023 on Android or Windows, please let me know what replacements you use for the iOS/Mac apps.
+I'd really appreciate it!*

 There is an a lot of knowledge that got lost during the set up of this vault but I tried to be as explicit as possible with every step.
 As time goes on I will try and update this vault to match the parity of starting from scratch and getting new users going as fast as possible.

+Thank you for reading!

 [^1]: hello from the future!